 - Longer days

 - Celebration of Holi – the festival of colors, a great time to witness the festival of colors.
 A cultural sight

 - Celebration of Ghode Jatra, another cultural activity

 Best Trekking Trails for Trekking in Nepal in March

-The pleasant weather of March with little/no rainfall and the best sunrise and sunset views of the great Himalayan ranges, blossoms of flowers in the lush forests.
+The pleasant weather while Trekking in Nepal in March consists of little/no rainfall.
+And the best sunrise and sunset views of the great Himalayan ranges, blossoms of flowers in the lush forests.
 If lucky, you will get to enjoy the clear blue skies with perfect views.